Logo

 Music has the immeasurable ability to enrich lives by providing stimulation, inspiration and happiness.
 At St Margaret’s, we aim to give every single child the chance to ignite their own passion for music through the broad curriculum and opportunities we provide.
 An engaging musical education will not only build confidence and self-esteem, but also motivates and encourages young people to have high aspirations of what they can achieve in other areas of their life.

-Through our whole-school worship both in school and during our weekly visits to church, pupils enjoy singing together and develop a sense of community through music.
-We also deliver weekly singing assemblies, where the children have the chance to learn and rehearse various songs and hymns as a group.
+Music is embedded in our whole-school worship both in school and during our weekly visits to church.
+Pupils enjoy singing together and develop a sense of community through music.
+Mrs Gower delivers weekly singing assemblies, where the children learn and rehearse a variety of worship songs and hymns as a group.
 Music has the power to bring together the community and this is something we are extremely passionate about at St Margaret’s.
-Through our yearly Christmas concerts in church and summer concerts in school, the pupils not only have the chance to develop their performance skills, but take comfort in the idea that they are part of a wider community.
-Another highlight of the year is seeing the children perform in their Nativities and school plays, which give everyone a chance to shine.

 "If I cannot fly, let me sing".